-5.3.
-RELOAD WITH MORE WOOD
+6. RELOAD WITH MORE WOOD

 - 1. Open air slide before opening door. - 2.
-Rake / break up any existing coals. - Load the wood with the length oriented front to back. - Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - Close door with air slide fully open, and leave for a minimum of 10 minutes to allow the fresh wood to catch - 6.
-After 10 or more minutes, the air slide can be adjusted to desired heat setting.
+Rake / break up any existing coals. - Load the wood with the length oriented front to back. - Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - Close door with air slide fully open, and leave for a minimum of 10 minutes to allow the fresh wood to catch. - 6.
+After 10 or more minutes, the air slide can be adjusted to the desired heat output.

-6. BURNING TIPS
+7. BURNING TIPS

-6.1.
+7.1.
 FUEL QUALITY